daiearth22/test/sales-qualification-questions/index.html.md

     * Does each team/group purchase their own solutions or is their a department who does this?
         - If a centralized department, what is that groups name?

 1. Additional qualification questions if prospect signed up for free trial.
-(Goal: Know how to ensure a successful trial/index.html.md)
+(Goal: Know how to ensure a successful trial)
     * What would constitute a successful trial?
     * Are there certain features that are most important to you in your evaluation?
     * How many users are you interested in deploying on GitLab?